jhsu802701/rails_from_scratch_rails5/01-01-initial_commit.md

 ```
 * In your web browser, go to [GitHub](https://github.com/) and create a new repository with the same name as that of this new
 Rails app.
 Stick with the default options to avoid financial costs and merge conflicts.
 You will see instructions for making the initial push from your local machine to the GitHub repository.
-* Go to your generic_rails-* repository on GitHub and follow the instructions for pushing an existing repository from the command line.
+* Go to your generic-rails-* repository on GitHub and follow the instructions for pushing an existing repository from the command line.
 * After you have pushed your repository, refresh the above browser window.
 The instructions have been replaced with the source code of your new app.